UoB-COMSM0166/2026-group-27/README.md

 * Technical Glitches:

 A key issue was identified with input handling.
 The Enter key, used to start the game, only worked when the mouse cursor was positioned over the game window.
-This reduced usability and made input behaviour unreliable.
+This made the controls unreliable and harder to use.

-This was fixed by improving input focus handling so keyboard controls are always active during gameplay, improving control reliability.
+This was fixed by ensuring the game window automatically captures keyboard input, meaning that the keyboard controls remain active during gameplay.

 * Game Mechanics: